 - What do I keep buying that I don’t actually use or need?

-Your answers will point you in the right direction.
+Your answers can help to point you in the right direction.
 Whether you go full minimalist, lean into simple living, or mix both, the real win is becoming more thoughtful about how you spend your time, money, and energy.